stephaneVercouillieBMID/slate/source/login.html.md

       <li>to provide his credentials (itsme® code or fingerprint or FaceID)</li>
     </ul>

-  If you are building a mobile web or mobile application, the User don’t need to enter his MSISDN on the itsme® OpenID web page, he will be automatically redirected to the itsme app via the Universal links or App links mechanism.</li>
+  If you are building a mobile web or mobile application, the User don’t need to enter his mobile phone number on the itsme® OpenID web page, he will be automatically redirected to the itsme app via the Universal links or App links mechanism.</li>
   <li>Once the User has authorized the request and has been authenticated, itsme® will return an Authorization Code to the Service Provider Front-End, redirecting the user to your mobile or web application.</li>
   <li>The Service Provider Back-End calls the itsme® Token Endpoint and exchanges the Authorization Code for an ID Token identifying the User and an Access Token.</li>
   <li>The Service Provider Back-End MAY request the additional User information from the itsme® userInfo Endpoint by presenting the Access Token obtained in the previous step.</li>